viccon/sturdyc/README.md

 }
 ```

-In the example above, the fetchFunc would get called for users who don't have
+In the example above, the `fetchFunc` would get called for users where we don't
-their gists in our cache, and the cacheMisses slice would contain their actual
+have their gists in our cache, and the cacheMisses slice would contain their
-usernames (without the prefix from the keyFn).
+actual usernames (without the prefix from the keyFn).

 The map that we return from our `fetchFunc` should have the IDs (in this case the
 usernames) as keys, and the actual data that we want to cache (the gist) as the